-Collaborative Negotiation: Using the collaborative negotiation process enables an individual to talk through an issue or conflict directly with the person with whom he/she disagrees to arrive at a mutually satisfactory resolution.
-Training in collaborative negotiation includes learning active June 24, 2021 62 listening and other conflict resolution communication skills.
+Collaborative Negotiation: Using the collaborative negotiation process enables an individual to talk through an issue or conflict directly with the person with whom they disagree to arrive at a mutually satisfactory resolution.
+Training in collaborative negotiation includes learning active listening and other conflict resolution communication skills.